Trusted WordPress tutorials, when you need them most.

 That’s all.
 You have successfully uninstalled and reinstalled WordPress.
 You can now review your website and set up things as they were before, like your navigation menus, sidebar widgets, contact form, and more.

 We hope this article helped you learn how to uninstall and reinstall WordPress.
-You may also want to see our complete WordPress troubleshooting guide or our expert pick of the best WordPress maintenance services.
+You may also want to see our guide on how to use WordPress recovery mode or our expert picks of the best WordPress maintenance services.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.